matthewscharles/instrument-maker/README.md

 ### Interaction with actuators?

-No reason not to!
+No reason not to, and my initial attempt included a lot of this!
 But focussing on audio output keeps it simple for now.

 ### MIDI output/what if I just want to make a controller?